Greeshma2005/Streamlining-Ticket-Assignment-for-Efficient-Support-Operations/Readme.md

 ## 📊 Deliverables
 - **Screenshots**: Proof of user, group, role, table, ACL, and flow setup.
-- **Video Demo**: Screen recording of the entire configuration and automation working.
 - **Documentation**: This README file.

 ## 🚀 Tools Used